 Best of all about Kelet is their cozy ground floor, lined with walls of books, and boasting a floor-to-ceiling window that's perfect for people-watching.
 I enjoy coming here in the evenings, when the small, crammed tables fill to capacity and quiet chatter oozes from the dimly-lit space.
 The patrons, a cross section of the neighborhood, exude a healthy sense of bourgeois sensibility.

-If you need a snack, instead of the mediocre sandwiches or Middle Eastern-inspired mezze plates, go for the daily cake specials like the carrot cake, whch is rich and tasty without being cloyingly sweet.
+Coffee is made from Colombian, Kenyan, and Ethiopian beans, and served in espresso-, filter-, and Turkish coffee-forms.
+If you need a snack, avoid the mediocre sandwiches and mezze plates, and go straight for the cakes, especially the carrot cake, whch is rich and tasty without being cloyingly sweet.
 Tea fans can indulge in a number of Chinese (oolong) and Japanese (sencha, matcha) loose leaf tea varieties.
 Local beer and wine are also available.